piyusher/MoviesAPI/README.md

 - EF Code First, On startup, a SqlLite database gets created.
 - Dummty data is setup and seeded to database from the file DataAccess/DataSeed/SeedData.json in the API project.
 - The same data is also utilized to test the Repository layer using InMemoryDatabase.
 - AvgRating is a calculated field in MovieEntity that maintains the overall average rating for a movie.
-Instead of calculating average rating everytime, this will keep reads faster even during traffic.
+Instead of calculating average rating everytime, this will keep the reads faster even during traffic.

 ### More Details